-15 Books You Read As A Teenager That You Should Re-Read Immediately
+15 Books You Read As A Teen That You Must Re-Read

 I often get memories from my teenage years mixed up with events I read in books, because honestly I read so much during that time that fiction sometimes felt real.
 And while I love the YA of today, there’s something so nostalgic about revisiting childhood favorites.
 When you reread a beloved book that was meaningful to you in high school, a book that inspired you just before you left for college, or a book that got you through those awkward early teenage years, you reminisce about when you read it for the very first time.